SkylineCommunications/dataminer-docs/user-guide/Reference/Soft-launch_options/Overview_of_Soft_Launch_Options.md

 ### ReportsAndDashboardsAutomationScript

 Enables the Automation script component in the Dashboards app, which is visualized as a button.
 This component can be used to execute scripts.
 It requires no data but can have elements or parameters as filters.
+If the *ReportsAndDashboardsButton* option is also enabled, Automation script settings are enabled for the button component in the *Settings* pane, which allows the component to be used to execute scripts.

 - **Minimum version**: 9.6.8
 - **Estimated release version**: To be determined